iustin/corydalis/docs/install.md

     $ stack install --local-bin-path /path/to/target
     $ cp -aL static /path/to/target/

-That should be it about the "build" phase, although if you don't already have a stack work space, this will take a bit of time and CPU.
+That should be it about the "build" phase, although if you don't already have a stack work space already, this will take a bit of time and CPU.

+A simpler way for all this is to just run `make release` for the backend part.

 This step will generate three binaries: